Contractual Dispute Resolution in Construction Contracts

 Sub-Clause 61.3 of NEC4 sets out the mechanism by which the contractor can make a claim for a compensation event.
 The first part of Sub-Clause 61.3 sets out the contractor’s responsibilities to give notice to the project manager (largely unchanged from the previous edition, NEC3).
 Unless the project manager has already notified the contractor, a notice has to be given of an event that has happened, or that is expected to happen, if the contractor believes the event is a compensation event.

-The second part of the Clause deals with the consequence of a failure to provide notice: ‘[i]f the contractor does not notify the compensation event within eight weeks of becoming aware that the event has happened, the prices, the completion date or a key date are not changed.’
-This is a fundamental requirement of NEC4, which has changed subtly since NEC3 as the time starts to run on becoming aware, not of the event, but ‘that the event has happened’.
+The second part of Sub-Clause 61.3 deals with the consequence of a failure to provide notice: ‘If the contractor does not notify the compensation event within eight weeks of becoming aware that the event has happened, the prices, the completion date or a key date are not changed.’
+This is a fundamental requirement of NEC4, which has changed subtly since NEC3 as the time starts to run on becoming aware, not of the event but ‘that the event has happened’.

 Unlike FIDIC Sub-Clause 20.1, Sub-Clause 61.3 of NEC4 only makes reference to the time the contractor becomes aware that the event has happened, not when it should have been aware of it.
 Sub-Clause 61.3 throws up a few ambiguities on interpretation.
 First, awareness is a subjective test and can be extremely difficult to prove.
 Second, the wording of Sub-Clause 61.3 is ambiguous as to whether ‘event’ is a reference to the date when the event itself occurred or the date when the contractor believed the event was a compensation event.
-Although, the latter interpretation seems more commercially reasonable because the former could result in a contractor being time-barred before he or she knows that he or she can advance a claim.
-The user guide refers to time starting to run on the contractor’s awareness of the ‘underlying event’, which, arguably, leaves further room for interpretation and debate over what is exactly meant by ‘underlying event’.
+The latter interpretation seems more commercially reasonable because the former could result in a contractor being time-barred before he or she knows that it is possible to advance a claim.
+The user guide refers to time starting to run on the contractor’s awareness of the underlying event, which, arguably, leaves further room for interpretation and debate about what exactly is meant by ‘underlying event’.

 On the question of whether the notice provision in NEC4 should be construed as a condition precedent, the case of Sitol v.
-Finegold offered some insight into the English court’s strict interpretation of time bars and notifications as conditions precedents to an entitlement under NEC standard form contracts.
-While the case dealt with Sub-Clause 93.3 of the contract (which is the right to refer a dispute to the adjudicator if the party notified the other party of the dispute within four weeks of becoming aware of it) and not Sub-Clause 61.3, the court was, similarly, required to examine correspondence and came to a conclusion as to when a party became ‘aware of’ the dispute for the purposes of triggering Sub-Clause 93.3.
-On examining the correspondence, the court considered the claiming party to have been aware of the dispute earlier than it claimed and, in turn, concluded that the adjudication was time-barred.
-The decision gives a clear indication that the English courts are likely to enforce contractual time bars in NEC strictly, not just those related to adjudication.
+Finegold offered some insight into the strict interpretation by the High Court of England and Wales of time bars and notifications as conditions precedent to an entitlement under NEC standard form contracts.
+Although the case dealt with Sub-Clause 93.3 of the contract (which is the right to refer a dispute to the adjudicator if the party notified the other party of the dispute within four weeks of becoming aware of it) and not Sub-Clause 61.3, the Court was required, similarly, to examine correspondence and came to a conclusion as to when a party became aware of the dispute for the purposes of triggering Sub-Clause 93.3.
+On examining the correspondence, the Court considered the claiming party to have been aware of the dispute earlier than it claimed and, in turn, concluded that the adjudication was time-barred.
+The decision gives a clear indication that the English courts are likely to enforce contractual time bars in NEC strictly, not just those concerning adjudication.